danx-uoft/codeSTACKr/README.md

 - 🥅 2022 Goals: Learn more, write more, smile more
 - ⚡ Fun fact: I gain facical fat easily
 - 🌨️ Dark secret: I only use disposable utensils

 ---

+<h1 align="center">Research Interests</h1>
+My research interests lie in the intersection of politics and information.

+---
 <h1 align="center">Connect with Me</h1>